Skip to main content

 In the Bioengineering Research Orientation Workshop (BE-ROW) course, students explore an area of Bioengineering in more depth through a guided Research team project.

 In the Bioengineering Scholar High School Internship Project (BE-SHIP), students individually propose, conduct, and present a Bioengineering research project.
-The project is typically suitable for a Science/Engineering Fair.
-Students may continue formally in their research project, with mentor permission, for example, to prepare a manuscript.
+The Fall + Winter offering is typically suitable for a Science/Engineering Fair.
+The Spring and Summer offerings are for advanced students to continue their research project, for example, to prepare a conference abstract or manuscript.

 Interested students normally progress from BE-BOAT to BE-ROW and then BE-SHIP.
 Students who excel in BE-BOAT may request to advance directly to BE-SHIP.

-Since 2019, >200 students have enrolled in these offerings, including 150+ students in remote course offerings since Summer 2020.
+Since 2019, >500 students have participated as a Bioengineering Research Scholars.
 Testimonials from, and Awards to, former students are below!

 A limited number of spots are available in each course in order to maintain a low student-instructor ratio.
 In the past, many courses have been fully enrolled.
 Please apply as soon as possible to receive consideration for a spot in your desired program(s).
 For inquiries, please email UCSD Pre-College Programs (precollege@ucsd.edu) or Bioengineering (bextship@ucsd.edu).